mdavoodi/www/source/blog/2015-04-09-atlas-terraform.html.markdown

 Within the month, we'll be integrated with GitHub so that your Terraform configuration changes pushed to GitHub automatically are sent/triggered in Atlas.
-And going further than that, we have excited features planned to make Atlas the best tool for deploying and managing infrastructure and applications.
+And going further than that, we have exciting features planned to make Atlas the best tool for deploying and managing infrastructure and applications.